HrMarcussen/FlightSim/README.md

 ## Tools

-- [Window Layout](tools/WindowLayout/) - capture and apply window layouts for Windows desktop apps via Win32 APIs. — capture and apply window layouts for ToLiss/FlightSim (or any app) via Win32 APIs.
+- [Window Layout](tools/WindowLayout/) - generic capture/apply of window layouts for desktop apps
+- [ToLiss Window Layout](tools/ToLiss-WindowLayout/) - ToLiss-focused layout + black border overlays

 ## Getting Started
 - Navigate to the tool folder you want, read its README, and run the script(s) from there.